How to Build a WooCommerce Order Form (In 5 Steps)

 For our example, we’re going to select a Regular table.
 This will take you to the Product Table page.
 You will use the shortcode [product_table id=”100″] later:

 Next, you can click on new page just below the shortcode field.
-This will automatically take you to the block editor, but go ahead and select Launch Beaver Builder here:
+On the next page, select Launch Beaver Builder to open up the editor:

 Now, click the blue plus sign on the top right to reveal the dropdown menu.
 Under Modules, choose the HTML module: